sitegeist/fluid-components/Documentation/DataStructures.md

 <my:molecule.teaserCard buttons="<button>read more about ABC</button>{insecure}" />
 ```

+### Named Slots

-You can also use the `<fc:content />` ViewHelper to specify HTML markup more easily:
+With v3.7.0 of Fluid Components you can use the `<fc:content />` ViewHelper to specify HTML markup for
+slots more easily.
+This makes your templates more readable and can prevent possible XSS issues.
+The
+syntax is similar both to popular frontend frameworks and the HTML5 web components specification.

 ```xml
 <my:molecule.teaserCard>